-1) Inspection of the aircraft movement area will be conducted, at least daily, checking for broken or damaged surfaces, paint markings, foreign objects, runway lights, taxiway edge lights, signs, obstruction lights on the movement areas and the airport beacon.
+- 1) Inspection of the aircraft movement area will be conducted at least daily, checking items depicted on the Self-Inspection Checklist (See Attachment 327-1).
 During the winter months, SMGCS routes lighting will be inspected a minimum of weekly during good weather and daily when the forecast shows a possibility of low visibility weather, and as required during SMGCS operations.
-The Airport Operations Manager-Airfield is responsible for performing these inspections.

-2) Additional inspections of the aircraft movement area and ramps shall be conducted whenever required by the following circumstances:

-- (a) During and after construction activity; - (b) During rapidly changing meteorological conditions; - (c) Immediately after any incident or accident; - (d) After any other unusual condition on the airport.
+The Airport Operations Manager-Airfield is responsible for overseeing the completion of these inspections. - 2) Additional inspections of the aircraft movement area and ramps shall be conducted whenever required by the following circumstances: - (a) During and after construction activity; - (b) During rapidly changing meteorological conditions; - (c) Immediately after any incident or accident; - (d) After any other unusual condition on the airport.